 2. June to November is hurricane season with quite regular occurrences of hurricanes in September and October the last years (including mandated evacuation orders).
 They are unpredictable and might upset your wedding plans.

 3. Short but heavy rainfalls in summer are common.
 They usually disappear quickly and an indoor back-up plan might calm your nerves.

 4. Keep an eye on the sunset time.
-I am a natural light photographer and love to shoot the main details when the sun is still up (details, decor and all the portraits).
-That’s why I recommend a walk-thru of your venue a year prior to your wedding to see the light throughout the day.
+We are natural light photographers and love to shoot the main details when the sun is still up (details, décor and all the portraits).
+That’s why we recommend a walk-thru of your venue a year prior to your wedding to see the light throughout the day.
 This will help you select the perfect times and locations for your ceremony, cocktail hour and reception.
-It will al-so avoid planning in summer for a sunset ceremony only to find out that your winter wedding will be in pitch dark at the same time.
+It will also avoid planning in summer for a sunset ceremony only to find out that your winter wedding will be in pitch dark at the same time.

 6. Remember — ANYTHING can happen!

 Put up a pretty sign at the entrance of your ceremony location, letting people know you prefer a cell-phone free wedding.
 Also let your officiant announce before the processional to put away their cameras and devices during your ceremony.